 - (4) Complaints for divorce on the ground of irreconcilable differences under this section must have been on file for sixty (60) days before being heard.
-Except as otherwise provided in subsection (3) of this section, a joint complaint of husband and wife or a complaint where the defendant has been personally served with process or where the defendant has entered an appearance by written waiver of process, for divorce solely on the ground of irreconcilable differences, under this section, shall be taken as proved and a final judgment entered on the joint complaint or complaint, as in other cases and without proof or testimony in termtime or vacation, the provisions of Section 93-5-17 to the contrary notwithstanding. - (5) Except as otherwise provided in subsection (3) of this 152 153 section, no divorce shall be granted on the ground of irreconcilable differences under this section where there has been 154 a contest or denial; provided, however, that a divorce may be 155 156 granted on the grounds of irreconcilable differences under this section where there has been a contest or denial, if the contest 157 158 or denial has been withdrawn or cancelled by the party filing same 159
+Except as otherwise provided in subsection (3) of this section, a joint complaint of husband and wife or a complaint where the defendant has been personally served with process or where the defendant has entered an appearance by written waiver of process, for divorce solely on the ground of irreconcilable differences, under this section, shall be taken as proved and a final judgment entered on the joint complaint or complaint, as in other cases and without proof or testimony in termtime or vacation, the provisions of Section 93-5-17 to the contrary notwithstanding. - Except as otherwise provided in subsection (3) of this 152 153 section, no divorce shall be granted on the ground of irreconcilable differences under this section where there has been 154 155 a contest or denial; provided, however, that a divorce may be granted on the grounds of irreconcilable differences under this 156 section where there has been a contest or denial, if the contest 157 158 or denial has been withdrawn or cancelled by the party filing same by leave and order of the court.
+159 - 160 (6) Irreconcilable differences under this section may be